BND Hamburger Icon

 Open row

-Massive layoffs — at a pace nearing the early days of the COVID-19 pandemic — have rocked the workforce as the global economy inches toward recession.
-Within weeks, Twitter, Meta, Salesforce, Goldman Sachs, Amazon and other high-profile companies have laid off thousands of staff as businesses scramble to get ahead.
+Massive layoffs have rocked the workforce within the past few years, with X, Meta, Salesforce, Goldman Sachs, Amazon and other high-profile companies laying off thousands as businesses scramble to get ahead.

 Where have layoffs occurred already?

-While it’s hard to quantify the exact number of layoffs in each sector in recent months, data from the U.S. Bureau of Labor and Statistics shows 1.4 million people were laid off in November 2022 alone.
+Although it’s hard to determine the exact number of layoffs in each sector in recent months, data from the U.S. Bureau of Labor Statistics shows that 1.5 million people were laid off in March 2024 alone.

 But the reductions aren’t entirely in the tech sector.
-Several other industries were affected by layoffs, including finance (Citigroup, Morgan Stanley) and FinTech, media (CNN, Netflix), trade, transportation, automotive, healthcare/product manufacturing, utilities, leisure and hospitality, real estate, and construction.
+Several other industries were affected by layoffs, including finance (Citigroup, PayPal) and fintech, media (Time, the Los Angeles Times), durable goods and information services.

 Where are layoff concerns the strongest?